Uncertainty Quantification for Bayesian CART: Trees and Wavelets

 where $s_{k}=(-1)^{k+1}$.
+The identity \eqref{pinball} follows the fact that for $x\in I_{lk}$ we obtain $\wt\beta_{lk}= \sum_{(l',k')\in P_{lk}}\beta_{l'k'}\psi_{l'k'}$ from \eqref{tree_expand}, where $P_{lk}\equiv\{(j,\lfloor k/2^{l-j}\rfloor): j=0,\dots, l-1\}$ are the ancestors of the bottom node $(l,k)$.
+Note that $\psi_{j\lfloor k/2^{l-j}\rfloor}=2^{j/2}s_{\lfloor k/2^{l-j-1}\rfloor}$ where $s=(-1)^{k+1}$ for whether $x$ belongs to the left (positive sign) or right (negative sign) of the wavelet piece.
 There is a pinball game metaphor behind \eqref{pinball}.
 A ball is dropped through a series of dyadically arranged pins of which the ball can bounce off to the right (when $s_k=+1$) or to the left (when $s_k=-1$).
 The ball ultimately lands in one of the histogram bins $I_{lk}$ whose coefficient $\wt\beta_{lk}$ is obtained by aggregating $\beta_{lk}$'s of those pins $(l,k)$ that the ball encountered on its way down.
 The pinball aggregation process can be understood from Figure \ref{fig:setting}.
-The duality between the equivalent representations \eqref{tree_expand} and \eqref{tree_expand22} through \eqref{pinball} provides various avenues for constructing prior distributions, and enables a re-interpretation of the Bayesian CART prior, as we now see.
+The duality between the equivalent representations \eqref{tree_expand} and \eqref{tree_expand22} through \eqref{pinball} provides various avenues for constructing prior distributions, and enables an interesting interpretation of Bayesian CART \cite{cart1,cart2} as a correlated wavelet prior, as we now see.